kalviumcommunity/S64_Kartik_Capstone_LMS/Readme.md

 - Dashboards for All Roles
 - JWT Authentication & Google OAuth
 - Deployment on Render (Backend) & Vercel (Frontend)
+- Adding an AI Chatbot which will help to find appropriate course for user and can also clear their doubts(Under Implementation).

 ---